varya/steroids/_posts/phonegap_on_steroids/2013-12-04-facebook-connect-plugin.markdown

 Now your Facebook App is configured to accept login requests from iPhone apps with the given Bundle ID.

+### Android

+A more detailed guide on Android setup is coming up soon.
+In the meantime, read through Facebook's [official Android SDK setup guide](https://developers.facebook.com/docs/android/getting-started/) to get started.

-### 2: Build a custom Scanner app
+## 2: Build a custom Scanner app

 If you haven't already, use `$ steroids deploy` to deploy your app to the AppGyver Cloud.
 Then, go to [cloud.appgyver.com](http://cloud.appgyver.com), open your deployed app and follow the instructions in the [iOS Build Configuration guide][ios-build-config].

 You only need a Scanner build for now, so set that up.
-Make sure your Scanner app has a **Bundle Identifier** that matches the one you entered in your Facebook App's configuration page.
+Make sure your Scanner app has a **Bundle Identifier** (iOS) or **Pacakge Identifier** (Android) that matches the one you entered in your Facebook App's configuration page.

-Then, find the Plugins field and include the Facebook plugin's GitHub repo with your app's Facebook App ID and App name:
+Then, find the **Plugins** field and include the Facebook plugin's GitHub repo with your app's Facebook App ID and App name:

 {% highlight javascript %}
 [
   {
     "source":"https://github.com/phonegap-build/FacebookConnect.git",
     "variables": {